PRESS MATERIALS

 NUS Voices (AY24/25)

-Eugene’s work received outstanding ratings, averaging 4.8/5 across all evaluation categories.
+Teaching and ensemble-support work received strong student evaluation ratings, averaging 4.8/5 across evaluation categories.

-Recent peer-reviewed outputs: Music Education Research (2025); Jazz Education in Research & Practice (2026)
+Selected recent peer-reviewed outputs: Music Education Research (2025); Jazz Education in Research and Practice (2026)

 _.png)